Health Department

 Child Health Conferences

-Child Health Conferences are conducted each month.
-Infants, preschool and school age children, who do not have insurance, may attend the clinic.
-The clinic is staffed with a licensed pediatrician and qualified public health nurses.
+Child Health Conferences are conducted each month for children 0-18 years of age that are uninsured, uninsured (Family Care Part A, and Native American/Alaskan natives) The clinic is staffed with a licensed pediatrician and qualified public health nurses.
 The services include a physical examination, growth measurements, lead screening, required immunizations, tuberculosis testing, hearing, vision and developmental assessments.
 This clinic is by appointment only, appointments can be made by calling the nurse's office at (609) 844-7094.
+The Lawrence Township Health Department participates in The Vaccines for Children (VFC) program which helps provide insurance at no cost to eligible children through care providers enrolled in the program.
+This helps ensure that all children have a better chance of getting their recommended vaccinations on schedule.
+Visit this site for more details.

 Free STI Testing and Treatment Clinics